mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-29-SIEM-Identity-Monitoring-with-Splunk/README.md

 index=main sourcetype="WinEventLog:Security" (EventCode=4732 OR EventCode=4733)
 ```

-The search returned two events in the selected time range.
+The search displayed two matching events in the selected time range.

 This search can support monitoring for changes to groups such as: